“Man masters nature not by force, but by understanding.”

-While getting “out there” and getting your hands dirty, make sure to do your part to recreate responsibly.
-Take a minute to visit our FIND forest friends and learn how!
+While getting outside and getting your hands dirty, make sure you are doing your part to recreate responsibly.
+Take a minute to visit our FIND forest friends for tips on how.

 Looking for things to do with your kids or class about Smokey?
 Check out these Elementary School resources, which are chock full of activity guides, videos, coloring sheets and a full educator’s guide.

 For the older kids, check out these Middle School resources that focus on wildfire learning materials, proper campfire etiquette, activities and more.

 Learn the proper way to build, maintain and extinguish a campfire while on the trail or in a campground.

 Use this list of campfire rules as a guideline every time you’re on the trail or preparing a nice, hot fire for s’mores or hotdogs!

 Thinking about starting a bonfire in the back yard or burning some branches and leaves?
 Check out this step-by-step guide on backyard burning to keep your house, your neighborhood, and yourself safe.

 Help Smokey prevent future wildfires by stopping the fire before it even starts.